arroyo-seco/kevin_python/guide/composing_code.md

     throw_away_box()
 ```

-The above function would be more difficult to read if the details of leg assembly were written right into the middle of it.
+The above function would be more difficult to read if the details of tray assembly were written right into the middle of it.

 While keeping functions at the same or a similar level of abstraction is an art, there are indicators that it's being done incorrectly.
 The first is over-nesting.
 If there are too many levels of nesting (try, if, etc), the function is almost certainly mixing levels of abstraction in a negative way.
 The other negative indicator is the shape of the function.
 The `build_desk` function has a very straightforward shape because a series of high level steps are executed sequentially.
 It reads like english.
 Let's replace the `attach_keyboard_tray` function with its implementation.